Every few weeks someone asks the same question: are KAYOU Naruto cards actually worth buying?

 Both answers are valid.
 The hobby is not for everyone, and that is fine.

-If you are on the fence, you do not need to drop $80 on a sealed box to find out whether you enjoy it.
+If you are on the fence, you do not need to commit to a full sealed box straight away.

-Starting small is genuinely the smartest way to find out if the hobby clicks for you.
-We would rather you spend $5 on a pack you love than $80 on a box you regret.
+Starting small is genuinely the smartest way to find out if the hobby clicks.
+We would rather you spend the price of a pack on something you love than spend the price of a box on something you regret.

-For more detail on how to get going, our how to start collecting KAYOU Naruto cards in Australia guide walks through the full beginner path.
+For more detail on how to get going, the KAYOU Naruto Australia guide walks through the full beginner path.

 "Worth it" means different things to different people.